HardisonCo/.github/international/tajikistan/tj-health/index.md

-# tj_Health - Tajikistan Health Agency
+# tj-health - Tajikistan Health Agency

 ## Ministry of Health of the Republic of Tajikistan